janklab/janklab-core/README.md

 ##  License

-Apache 2.0 and BSD 2-clause.
+Apache 2.0, with other FOSS licenses for dependencies.

 Janklab is licensed under the liberal, business-friendly Apache 2.0 License.
 You should be able to use it in most any application or environment, as long as you include the information from `NOTICE.txt` in your source distribution and/or user interface.

-The Janklab code itself is licensed under the Apache 2.0 license.
-Janklab includes and is redistributed with third-party software, also covered by the Apache license or the similarly liberal BSD 2-clause license.
+Janklab depends on and is redistributed with third-party libraries, some of which are covered under other FOSS licenses.

+* FastUtil - Apache License
+* Apache Commons - Apache License
+* SwingExplorer - LGPL

 ##  Contributing